pth2002/ConvMemory/docs/BENCHMARK_CLI.md

 # `convmemory benchmark`

-Measure what ConvMemory does to *your* retrieval, on *your* memories, before deciding whether to keep it.
+Measure what ConvMemory does to *your* memories, without writing an eval harness.

 ```bash
 pip install "convmemory[encode]"